 Placing prophecy in proper categories can help minimize confusion when studying the Bible.
 Some of the major and minor prophetic categories are below.

 Those concerning Israel as a united nation.

-Prophecies about the House of Israel (sometimes referred to as the lost tribes of Israel) or Judah
+Those about the House of Israel (sometimes referred to as the lost tribes of Israel) or Judah.

-Individual Israelite tribes (e.g. the tribe of Dan)
+Those involving Individual Israelite tribes (e.g. the tribe of Dan).

 Those involving Individual nations or peoples.